tweag/funflow/funflow-cwl/README.md

 supported here.
 To understand CWL, take a look at the official specification or the user guide available [here](https://www.commonwl.org/v1.0/).

 The CWL specification uses the YAML format for its tool or workflow files.
-So, we describe our restrictions by specifying which fields we support and what types those fields must hold.
+So we describe our restrictions by specifying which fields we support and what types those fields must hold.
 Again, note that this is a subset of the CWL specification; we are specifying which valid CWL files will work with